Supply Chain

 - Santali and tribal kantha: Distinct geometric aesthetic

-- Category versatility: Works as apparel fabric, accessories, home decor, and wall art
+- Category versatility: Apparel, accessories, home decor, wall art, corporate gifting

-- Accessories: Bags, clutches, pouches — high margin (3x–5x on sourcing), popular online
+- Accessories: Bags, clutches, pouches,3x–5x on sourcing, top online sellers

 Primary Sourcing Regions: